Will Brexit affect my cruise holiday?

 When is the best time to book a cruise?

 This will depend on your own personal requirements.
-You might want to book well in advance if you can only sail on specific dates or if you have special requirments for your cabin like connecting cabins or accesible cabins.
-You might want to book late in order to have a closer idea on weather or climate for your desired desitnation.
+You might want to book well in advance if you can only sail on specific dates or if you have special requirements for your cabin like connecting cabins or accessible cabins.
+You might want to book late in order to have a closer idea on weather or climate for your desired destination.
 At certain times in the year you can look out for promotions and sales.
 Black Friday is a notable sale day.
 Sign up to our mailing list to hear about our latest cruise offers.

 Can I take my pet onboard?

 I am a cruise line loyalty card holder, when will I receive my membership benefits?

 Every cruise line loyalty scheme is different, but most work on a points system.
 This generally allows you to earn points each time you sail, meaning that the more you sail, the more benefits you receive.
 Benefits can range from priority boarding to exclsuive onboard events and more.
 You can register your membership onboard or online usually after your first sailing.
 When you book through Iglu Cruise, you are still entitled to your cruise line loyalty benefits in addition to our own offers available at your time of booking.
 Read more on cruise line loyalty schemes.